 “Indeed.
 All sorcerers have one element they are strongest with, and one they are weakest with.
 Though we have yet to move on to lightning, I strongly suspect that yours are wind and earth, respectively.
 One thing that may assist you in manipulating the elements is the proper mindset.”

 “For example, wind depends on direction and constant motion.
 Thus, one must be able to think quickly and decisively to use it to its fullest capabilities.
-This description aligns with your mindset quite well, if I do say so myself.
+This deion aligns with your mindset quite well, if I do say so myself.
 You are intelligent, and always analyze every possible outcome of a situation.
 Your mind is in constant motion, as is the wind.”

 “That does make sense,” Dave nodded.